gatsbyjs/gatsby/packages/gatsby-recipes/CONTRIBUTING.md

 - [ ] Document the various paths for testing
 - [ ] Plug recipe machine into xstate visualizer
 - [ ] Define context in resources
+- [ ] Move recipe asides on tech debt into issues

 ## Table of contents